-An unexcused tardy will result in a slip being sent home which must be signed by a parent and returned to school.
+An unexcused tardy at the start of the school day will result in a slip being sent home which must be signed by a parent and returned to school.
 Commencing with the fifth unexcused tardy and every unexcused tardy thereafter in that semester, parents will be invoiced \$25.00.